-An enriched integrated pre-service course that intnroduces and analyzes the culture of schooling and classrooms, as well as actively recruits students interested in teaching, especially in high need areas.
-The course includes a minimum of 30 contact hours with field observations of P-12 schools and aligns with the State Board for Education Certification Pedagogy and Professional Responsibilities.
+An enriched integrated pre-service course with content experience that provides an overview of schooling and classrooms from the perspectives of language, gender, socioeconomic status, ethnic, and academic diversity and equity with an emphasis on learning.
+The course includes a minimum of 16 contact hours of field observations in P-12 classrooms and aligns with the State Board of Educator Certification Pedagogy and Professional Responsibilities standards.